What The ESMA Ban Means For Binary Options Traders

 Updated

-A ban on binary options has been in place since 2nd July 2018 in Europe.
-The European regulator, ESMA placed a temporary ban on binaries, and they’ve been effectively banned across EU countries since then.
-EU traders can avoid the ban, however, and continue trading.
-So what are the options for traders impacted by the ban?
+A ban on binary options has effectively been in place for retail traders since 2nd July 2018 in Europe.
+The European regulator, ESMA placed a temporary ban on binaries, and they’ve since largely been restricted across EU countries as many national governments introduced their own policies.

 Binary Ban Explained